-Global Giving has a nice example about getting participant feedback success/ failrure of a project their fundraising funded.
-The organization failed which was sorrowful to the players in West Africa and funders worldwide (I too am a soccer-mom).
+Global Giving has a nice example of getting participant feedback success/failure of a project their fundraising funded.
+The organization failed, which was sorrowful to the players in West Africa and funders worldwide (I, too am a soccer mom).
 Yes, it failed.
-It is hard to read those words and all involved faced it and they learned from it.
-Thanks to a sprited discussion on Pelican Platform for Evidence-based Learning about a plethora of unintended impacts, I learned about the organization committed to learning from failures: Admitting Failure.
+It is hard to read those words, and all involved faced it, and they learned from it.
+Thanks to a spirited discussion on Pelican Platform for Evidence-based Learning about a plethora of unintended impacts, I learned about the organization committed to learning from failures: Admitting Failure.

 No wonder so few projects have been evaluated post-project, as we fear: